knative/serving/docs/spec/normative_examples.md

 and the latter is `next`) The new revision will still not receive any traffic, but can be accessed for testing, verification, etc under the `next.my-service...` name.

+An admission hook prevents changing `revisions` without also setting `rolloutPercent`, if `rolloutPercent` is nonzero.
+This prevents you from accidentally changing what you're releasing out mid-release.

 To put traffic on `ghi`, the user can adjust `rolloutPercent`: